facebook/react-native/docs/Timers.md

 });
 ```

 We strongly discourage using bare timers and always recommend using this mixin.
-This will eliminate a lot of hard tracking down bugs.
+This will eliminate a lot of hard work tracking down bugs.